 Target practice – covered!

-The mission kits I displayed as if they were bags left in a luggage compartment.
-I have a set of vintage shelves in my office I rolled out and used.
-I then had signage to tell the spy’s what the bags were for and that they could be collected after training.
-I had a spare set of favors that I displayed on the top shelf so they could see what they were getting.
+The mission kits were displayed as if they were bags left in a luggage compartment.
+A set of vintage shelves in my office were repurposed for this!
+I also used signage to tell the spies what the bags were for, and that they could be collected after training.
+I had a spare set of favors that I displayed on the top shelf, so they could see what they were getting.

-I kept some of the take home / favor items out of the bags so they could use them….or eat them.
+Some of the take home / favor items were left out of the bags so they could use them….or eat them.
 The notebooks, pencils and a fake mustache were at their table setting.
 They needed to take notes during training!

 The capsules of “poison” that were to be eaten in the event of capture were also out on display in the enemy briefing room.
-We wanted our spy’s to take their training seriously!
-Of course I think they then all tried to get captured!
-Too funny…I’ve put some “hi-jinx” photos below.
+We wanted our spies to take their training seriously!
+Of course, I think they then all tried to get captured!

-Our spies all received their mission kits post-training when they were ready to tackle the real world of undercover missions.
-Their handlers were on hand to pick them up and make their undercover placements in the homes of unsuspecting parents!
+Our spies all received their mission kits post-training, when they were ready to tackle the real world of undercover missions.
+Their handlers were on hand to pick them up and make of their undercover placements in the homes of unsuspecting parents!

-You can have a lot of fun with this theme, you could try out hiding the mission kits at a dead drop they have to hunt out with clues.
-Lots of fun options and I hope you enjoy getting into this fun theme.
+You can have a lot of fun with this theme, you could try out hiding the mission kits at a dead drop location they have to hunt out with clues.
+Lots of fun options, and I hope you enjoy getting into this fun theme!